 Looking back, I realize the dangers of going from one extreme to another in a matter of 24 hours.
 I decided maybe this was a phase after all and started to avoid my juicer (and wonder what I was going to do with this gadget I had just spent so much money on), but then something amazing happened.
 A few days later, it dawned upon me that perhaps I could start my day off with a juice.
 Or maybe it could be something I did on the weekends when I had a little more time on the weekends.
 After all, I loved the taste of the juice I was making and thought perhaps I needed to give this whole juicing thing another shot, but maybe in moderation this time?

 One day turned into a week which slowly turned into months and well over a year.
 I now juice on a regular basis.
 Sometimes it’s everyday of the week, other times it’s a few days in the week, depending on what my body is needing.
 Juicing sets a solid foundation to the rest of the day.
 I find myself craving the taste of cold-pressed juice instead of a can of soda.
 I crave water and I no longer have those daily cravings for cupcakes.
-My fridge is now always stocked with fresh vegetables and I get excited to go to the farmers market and find myself mesmerized by the beautiful green produce.
+My fridge is always stocked with fresh produce so I eat at home more, I grow my own sprouts, detox every day, set monthly intentions, and get excited to go to the farmers market.
+Small habits lead to huge changes.

 Where have these vegetables been all my life?